Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

 ## OpenMP

 -   OpenMP uses a shared memory paradigm
+    -   Open MP is a multithread model, within a single process.
+        Communications between threads are implicit.
+The management of communications is under the responsibility of the compiler (and the operating system).
     -   Data are shared implicitly within the node through the Random Access Memory.
     -   MPI uses a distributed memory paradigm: Data are transferred